CS340-19/PersonalPlaylist/Proposal.md

 - You can sort playlists that are being created based on any attributes you would like to be at the top of the playlist.

 2) What are the main components of the system?
+What will you use to build the system?

 - Our experience will be discussed more later in the proposal but I think it is important to highlight that we have never developed a web application so much of this is subject to change during our first sprint.